 Do you ever feel insecure about blogging?
-With so many blogs out there it can be pretty daunting to want to start a blog or to stick with the one you started.
-I see so many tweets along the lines of, “What would you like to read about on my blog peeps?” written by a blogger who has lost faith in themselves.
-I see so many ‘how to blog’ posts that, rather than motivating and encouraging bloggers, re-inforce these insecurities advising…’you need a good camera’, ‘make sure you do this and do that’.
+With so many blogs out there it can be pretty daunting to begin writing a blog or to stick with the one you started.
+I see so many tweets along the lines of “What would you like to read about on my blog peeps?” written by a blogger who has lost faith in themselves.
+I see so many ‘how to blog’ posts that rather than motivating and encouraging bloggers, reinforce these insecurities advising…’you need a good camera’ or ‘make sure you do this and do that’.
 Blogging is so much fun and I recommend you start doing it.
 You don’t need a great camera and the latest clothes to have a rewarding blog.
-I learnt this when I had my camera stolen this year.
 I believe the number one way to have a successful blog, before SEO, is to KEEP IT REAL.
-I am writing this blog post for those who are unsure about the direction of there blog!
+I am writing this blog post for those who are unsure about the direction of their blog!
 I want you to post confidently.
 If you are feeling stressed and not getting joy from your blog, then you aren’t doing it right and it will show.

 I have only been blogging a couple of years but this is my 2 cents when it comes to blogging advice